vahidhk80/civ-ipriot-smiley/knowledge_and_evidence.md

 5. Examining `smiley.py`, provide an example of a class variable and an instance variable (attribute).
 Explain **why** one is defined as a class variable and the other as an instance variable.

 > class variable: YELLOW, becuase it's defined at the class level. if we change it, this variable will be changed for all the instances.
-> instance variable: sens_hat, becuase it's defined in the __init__ method and belongs to each specific instance of Smiley.
+> instance variable: self.pixels, becuase it's defined using self and in the __init__ method.

 6. Examine `happy.py`, and identify the constructor (initializer) for the `Happy` class:
    1. What is the purpose of a constructor (in general) and this one (in particular)?

-   > the purpose of a constructor is to initialise the object's attributes when new instance is created. e.g. in the class Happy it initialises it's attributes when and instance of Happy created.
+   > the purpose of a constructor is to initialise the object's attributes when new instance is created. e.g. in the class Happy it initialises its attributes when an instance of Happy created.
    >

    2. What statement(s) does it execute (consider the `super` call), and what is the result?